 THC stands for Tetrahydrocannabinol.
 CBD stands for Cannabidiol.
-And before we go any further, let’s get one thing straight, just in case you were wondering: THC will get you high, while CBD won’t.
+And before we go any further, let’s get one thing straight, just in case you were wondering: is CBD psychoactive?
+The answer is no. THC will get you high, while CBD won’t.
 It’s that simple.

-Both THC and CBD are present in medical marijuana, legally available through a healthcare practitioner in some parts of the world.
+It’s true that there are known THC benefits; CBD and THC together are present in medical marijuana, legally available through a healthcare practitioner in some parts of the world.
 However, because THC is psychoactive and therefore banned in many countries and states, we’re much more excited about its friendlier cousin, CBD.

 Hemp-derived CBD is legal, has no hallucinogenic properties, and is considered to offer a number of benefits.
 We think it’s fair to say that it’s all the rage, with products ranging from CBD-infused olive oil for use in your cooking to soothing skin care products you can incorporate into your bedtime ritual.
 Consumers are flocking to it as a tool with which to help support the modern, busy lifestyle.
 What’s not to love?